Introduction

 The stamps are 18.5mm x 22mm, Perf 13½ x 13½.

 The set consisted of 4 stamps, 2f and 8f featuring the Imperial Crest of Manchukuo.
-The 4f and 12f showing 長白山Changbaishan (Mount Changbai) and the Heavenly Lake.
+The 4f and 12f showing 長白山Zhǎngbáishān (Mount Changbai) and the Heavenly Lake, the birthplace of the Manchu dynasty.

 Postal Agreement with Japan

-This is a commemorative issue celebrating the postal agreement with Japan available from 26th January 1936.
-Prior to this the Postal arrangements between Manchukuo and Japan had to conform to the Cino-Japanese Postal Agreement of 1911.
 A commemorative cancel and presentation booklet exists for this issue (see below) and a special set of two picture postcards appeared for sale though Post Offices, these can be seen here.

 The stamps were recess printed on watermarked (see below) "granite" paper in sheets of 70 by the Central Bank of Manchukuo Printing Department in Hsinking.
 Designs by Mr Hirozo Oya.
 Proofs in the 3f exist in brown, imperf.